 - How is their performance measured?

-How did they acquire these skills/knowledge?
+How did they acquire these skills and knowledge?
 Through education or experience?
 Through certifications?
 What tools do they commonly use in their job?

 Buyer Persona’s Challenges